-International Program is an educational program for students in the School of Design that will begin in the academic year 2021.
+International Program is an educational program for students in the School of Design that started in 2021.
 The program aims to develop the stance, attitudes, and communication skills necessary to work independently in international society and to develop human resources with specialized design knowledge and skills and a sense of identity of their own country.
 By studying abroad or taking equivalent courses, students will learn approaches, methods, and ideas for design that do not exist in Japan to broaden their scope of design.

 Requirements for Program Completion

 After enrolling in the international program, students who meet the following three conditions will be issued a certificate of completion.

 (1) Students must take the following four subjects:

 – Start-ups and Global Disruptors（Year 2 Undergraduate Summer Term)

 – Global Design Innovation（Year 2 Undergraduate Autumn Term)

 – Design Pitching Skills（Year 2 Undergraduate Autumn Term)

 – Intellectual Property Rights: Global Perspective（Year 2 Undergraduate Summer Term）

 (2) Study abroad (including short-term study abroad) and obtained 4 or more credits in subjects other than languages.